taylordotfish/pyrcb/docs/installation.rst

 include a copy of the `LGPL`_ as well as the `GPL`_, since the LGPL is a set of additional permissions on top of the GPL.

+Alternatively, you can include the whole pyrcb repository in your project.
+You can still use pyrcb normally (as if pyrcb.py were in your project) with this configuration; there's no need to import ``pyrcb.pyrcb``.

 .. _pyrcb.py: https://github.com/taylordotfish/pyrcb/blob/master/pyrcb.py
 .. _raw: https://raw.githubusercontent.com/taylor.fish/pyrcb/master/pyrcb.py
 .. _LGPL: https://www.gnu.org/licenses/lgpl.txt